Menu Back to Grievance-Policy

-- When a grievance occurs from a participant in a continuing pharmacy education program, whether in writing or verbally, that grievance shall be logged into the Grievance Management Log which shall be maintained by the Manager, Continuing Education.
+- When a grievance is received in writing from a DIA stakeholder, that grievance shall be logged into the Grievance Management Log which shall be maintained by the Manager, Continuing Education on the SharePoint file server.

 - All grievances shall be investigated and responded to in a timely manner, but in no case longer than 30 days from receipt.
 Responses to grievances shall be in writing.

-- Matters subject to this policy include but are not limited to (1) registration fee refunds; (2) program logistical concerns including facility issues and food and beverage issues; (3) quality of the educational experience issues, including faculty, fair-balance, content accuracy, and program material; (4) staff concerns; and (5) matters relating to Americans with Disabilities Act (ADA).
+- Matters subject to this policy include but are not limited to (1) staff concerns; (2) matters relating to Americans with Disabilities Act (ADA); and (3) quality of the educational experience issues, including faculty, fair-balance, and content accuracy.
 Grievances applicable to this policy include individual complaints or comments that fall outside the comments provided on course evaluation materials.

 - The Manager, Continuing Education shall have the primary responsibility for grievance resolution.
-However, should the person filing the grievance not be satisfied with the resolution of the grievance, he or she shall have the right to appeal that decision to the Associate Director, Content Development, DIA.
+However, should the person filing the grievance not be satisfied with the resolution of the grievance, he or she shall have the right to appeal that decision to DIA’s Associate Director, DIA Learning.

 Grievances may be submitted to CE@DIAglobal.org